oglinuk/original-sbh/README.md

 ## W/o CLI
 1. ```python run.py``` (windows) || ```python3 run.py``` (linux)
-2. input a number of [caesar ciphers](https://en.wikipedia.org/wiki/Caesar_cipher) that you want to apply
+2. Input a number of [caesar ciphers](https://en.wikipedia.org/wiki/Caesar_cipher) that you want to apply
-3. input a plain text - it is important to note that capitalization produces a different hash
+3. Input a plain text - it is important to note that capitalization produces a different hash

 # Example